-On December 2, 2019, Viacom entered into an employment agreement with Ms. Phillips, pursuant to which, upon the closing of the Merger, she became our Executive Vice President, Chief People Officer.
+On December 2, 2019, Viacom entered into an employment agreement with Ms, Phillips, pursuant to which, upon the closing of the Merger, she became our Executive Vice President, Chief People Officer.
 Ms. Phillips' agreement had a three-year term and provided for an annual base salary of \$750,000, to be reviewed annually by the Compensation Committee and increased at the discretion of the Compensation Committee, and an annual target bonus opportunity of 100% of her annual salary.
 Ms. Phillips was eligible to receive annual grants of equity compensation with an aggregate target grant date value of \$1 million, beginning with the annual grant made for fiscal year 2021.
 Pursuant to a letter agreement entered into in connection with Ms. Phillips' employment agreement (the "Phillips Letter Agreement"), she received a one-time grant of TRSUs on December 16, 2019, with a value of \$1.75 million, in connection with commencement of her employment.
 This one-time grant vests over four years in equal annual installments.
-Also on December 16, 2019, pursuant to the Phillips Letter Agreement, Ms. Phillips received her fiscal year 2020 LTMIP grant in the form of TRSUs with a value of \$1.25 million, which is 125% of the annual long-term equity incentive target provided for in Ms. Phillips' employment agreement.
+Also on December 16, 2019, pursuant to the Phillips Letter Agreement, Ms. Phillips received her fiscal year 2020 LTIP grant in the form of TRSUs with a value of \$1.25 million, which was 125% of the annual long-term equity incentive target provided for in Ms. Phillips' employment agreement at that time.
 This grant also vests over four years in equal annual installments.
 Ms. Phillips' base salary was increased to \$787,500, effective January 1, 2021, and, beginning with fiscal year 2022, the aggregate target grant date value of annual equity compensation for which she is eligible increased to \$1.2 million.
-In connection with the extension of her employment agreement through June 30, 2025, Ms. Phillips' base salary was further increased to \$925,000, effective April 11, 2022.
+On April 12, 2022, Ms. Phillips and the Company entered into a new employment agreement extending the term of her employment through June 30, 2025 and increasing her base salary to \$925,000, effective April 11, 2022.
+Consistent with our approach for other participants in our 2022 annual performance-based bonus program, Ms. Phillips' 2022 STIP amount was determined using her salary as of year-end.